 - My mind has gotten stronger and more focused because of meditation.
-Your mind will wander, but you’ll see that it wanders less the more you meditate.
+Your mind will wander, but you’ll see that it wanders less the more you practice meditations.

 - I often find that if there is anything that is bothering me or is unresolved, personally or professionally, a solution or idea pops into my head when I’m meditating.
 Is it because we’re more creative when our mind is able to relax?